fridge-dev/blog/scratch/scratch-from-laptop.md

 where are the tricky parts where we might get something "wrong" in a way that impacts customers/the business later.

+Imagine how you'd solve something before attending meeting.
+Pay attention to differences.
+Practice being the owner of all services/components/technology.

 Generalize design doc: Always ask "what problem does this solve".
 If it doesn't solve any, then it most likely doesn't have a reason to exist.
 Some exceptions are "we think it might solve this problem" or "we don't yet know which problem this solves"... i.e.